csev/cc4e/book/chap01.md

 [comment]: <> (page 21 , CHAPTER 1 A TUTORIAL INTRODUCTION 21 )

-determines whether the character in c is a digit.
+determines whether the character in `c` is a digit.
 If it is, the numeric value of that digit is

     c — '0'

-This works only if '0', '1', etc., are positive and in increasing order, and If there is nothing but digits between 0 and 9'.
+This works only if '0', '1', etc., are positive and in increasing order, and if there is nothing but digits between 0 and 9.
 Fortunately, this is true for all conventional character sets.

-By definition, arithmetic involving char's and it's converts every- it before proceeding, so char variables and constants are essen- tiall identical to it's in arithmetic contexts.
-This is quite natural and convenient; for example, c — '0' is an integer expression with a value between 0 and 9 corresponding to the character 'O' to '9' stored in c, and is thus, a valid subscript for the array ndigit.
+By definition, arithmetic involving char's and int's converts every- it before proceeding, so `char` variables and constants are essen- tiall identical to int's in arithmetic contexts.
+This is quite natural and convenient; for example, `c — '0'` is an integer expression with a value between 0 and 9 corresponding to the character 'O' to '9' stored in `c`, and is thus, a valid subscript for the array `ndigit`.

 The decision as to whether a character is a digit, a white space, or some- else is made with the sequence